 - Shower off all your deodorant and perfume: How to prepare for a spray tan

 - Don’t wear clothes that will cause sweating, e.g. no jeans or leggings: What to wear after a spray tan.

 - Ensure you wash all soap, shower or shaving gel off your skin before spray tanning

 - Ask your spray tanning salon where and how they keep their solution

-- Go to a busy spray tanning salon or beauty salon as this will mean they renew their stock often and it wont be out of date
+- Go to a busy spray tanning salon or beauty salon as this will mean they renew their stock often, and it won’t be out of date

-If you have a green tinge to your skin after a spray tan or applying a bottle of false tan, the tanning salon or shop hasn’t stored their spray tan solution correctly.
+Are you imagining it?
+Are your eyes playing tricks on you?
+Are you more olive than Bondi brown?
+For example, if you have a green tinge to your skin after a spray tan or applying a bottle of false tan, the tanning salon or shop hasn’t stored their spray tan solution correctly.

 Our advice if this happens to you